Loading regulatory ticker…

 Communicate program status to board and external stakeholders

 Agentic AI: As agentic AI capabilities advance (multi-agent orchestration, autonomous tool use, long-horizon planning), Pillar 7 triggers framework updates to keep Pillars 3 and 4 current with emerging risk surfaces.
-NIST Agentic AI RMF Profile (in development 2026) updates should be incorporated as released.
+NIST Agentic AI RMF Profile (in development 2026) and G7 Inria agentic-AI policy work should be incorporated as released.

 CAIOLegal / Regulatory AffairsAI Governance Committee